nestauk/asf_core_data/README.md

 ## Overview <a name="overview"></a>

 The ASF Core Data repository provides a codebase for **retrieving, cleaning, processing and combining datasets** that are of great relevance to the Sustainable Future Mission at Nesta.
-Our goal is to accelerate home decarbonisation, for instance by pushing the uptake of heat pumps.
+Our goal is to accelerate home decarbonisation, for instance by increasing the uptake of heat pumps.
 Read more about A Sustainable Future at Nesta [here](https://www.nesta.org.uk/sustainable-future/).

 <img src="./documentation/Home-PNG-HD.png" alt="drawing" style="width:200px;"/>

 A large section of this repository is dedicated to the **Energy Performance Certificate (EPC) Register**.
-Another section helps validating, cleaning and processing a subset of the **Microgeneration Certification Scheme (MCS)** Installations Database (MID), includings data about heat pump installations and heat pump installer companies.
+Another section helps validating, cleaning and processing a subset of the **Microgeneration Certification Scheme (MCS)** Installations Database (MID), including data about heat pump installations and heat pump installer companies.

 Both datasets will be updated with new data on a regular basis.
 Check [here](#recent_data) for the most recent updates.